 Federal Direct Stafford Loans: A federal education loan administered by the US Department of Education.
 All graduate and professional students receive unsubsidized Direct Stafford Loan which means interest begins to accrue soon after disbursement.
 See the latest interest rates at Penn State’s Student Aid site.

 University Loan: A need-based institutional loan administered by the Office of Student Financial Services at Penn State.
-Interest is fixed at 6% and no interest accrues while enrolled or during residency.
+Interest is fixed at 6% and no interest accrues while enrolled.

 Alternative or Private Loan: Used if the students cost of attendance exceeds the annual limits of other sources of financial assistance or to replace federal loans if student does not qualify for federal money.
 Approval is based upon credit history.
 Interest rates vary and are higher than those for most other student loans.